 Even the desserts are made out of local fruits – this is an Apricot dessert – that was just yummy and healthy.

 Since it is the cold environment, Cheese is always a good option.
-You get the regular cheese and the cheese made of Yak milk .
-Churpey or dried cheese is a popular favorite is Ladakh.
+You get the regular cheese and the cheese made of Yak milk.
+Churpey or dried cheese is a popular favorite in the region.

 If not fruits, pick up dry fruits from the Leh market to keep you warmly fed.